Dell Advert - July 1987

 Wait years for a bus, then they all come at once

-Whilst EISA itself didn't dominate, apart from perhaps in servers, the ISA part of it - essentially a standardised AT bus - did, and thanks to the fact that IBM had defensively patented the MCA bus, plus the momentum of the huge user-base that had already built up around the older AT standard, it would the ISA bus that would stick around and rule the PC world until PCI kicked it into the long grass in the early 1990s.
+Whilst EISA itself didn't end up dominating the market, apart from perhaps in high-end servers, the ISA part of it - essentially a standardised AT bus - did, and thanks to the fact that IBM had defensively patented the MCA bus, plus the momentum of the huge user-base that had already built up around the older AT standard, it would the ISA bus that would stick around and rule the PC world until PCI kicked it into the long grass in the mid 1990s.

 Meanwhile, American Research, for its part, was also selling its own machines directly via mail order - in a deal which also included some limited on-site support - which for the UK and the wider European market meant importing its machines from Taiwan but assembling and quality-checking them in Croydon.
 It was fairly unusual in the clone market as it wasn't selling its machine on the basis of price, but on speed, reliability and the fact that it was planning (like everyone else, obviously) to stay around in the micro industry.
 It clearly had some chops as its ARC 286 Turbo was rated the fastest computer in a test run by Arizona State University, beating micros by IBM, Tandy and Epson.